Have you been seeing a bright vibrant pothos around and want to know what it is? It’s a neon pothos!

 Neon pothos make great beginner plants since they’re incredibly hardy and can grow in a variety of environments.
 Pick up a large one for yourself and start propagating them today so you can share them with your friends!

-Neon pothos are one of the easiest and best plants to propagate.
 Check out these 11 beautiful propagation stations for every budget to propagate your neon pothos in style.